 Match the Hatch

-As with just about any other type of fishing lure, it’s important that you select a flounder fishing lure that very closely resembles the type of prey that the fish are expecting to find in a specific area.
-This is known as ‘matching the hatch’ and is easily just as important as any other quality a lure could possibly have.
+As with almost any other type of fishing lure, it’s essential to select a flounder fishing lure that closely resembles the prey the fish expect to find in a specific area.
+This is known as ‘matching the hatch’ and is easily just as important as any other quality a lure could have.